What is An Online Auction?

 To win an auction, you will need to achieve the reserve or your leading bid is accepted by the seller.

 Once a lot has been won, you may need to wait for the auction to finish before you are informed of the post-auction process.
 This can vary from auction house to auction house.

 You'll find information about winning lots in the auction details or if you contact the auction house.

 Bidding in online auctions can be a thrilling experience.

-During an online auction, you can experience every emotion as you patiently wait for your winning bid to land that hidden gem you found at auction.
+During an online auction, you can experience every emotion as you patiently wait for your winning bid to land that hidden gem.

 However, there are important things that you need to take into account such as taxes and premiums which affects the final price that you pay.

-To have a great experience, avoid these common mistakes with our guide: Avoid these mistakes made by online auction bidders - William George & Co.
+To have a great experience, avoid these common mistakes with our guide: Mistakes Made by Online Bidders.

 Online auctions are a fantastic alternative to online buying and it only starts with one click!